ktonon/koa-s3-sign-upload/README.md

 __Access/Secret Keys__

-The [aws-sdk][] must be configured with your account's Access Key and Secret Access Key.
+The [aws-sdk][] must be configured with your account's AWS credentials.
 [There are a number of ways to provide these](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).
-The easiest ways are to either provide them in the options or to set up the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and AWS automatically picks them up.
+The easiest ways are to either provide them in the options or to set up the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables for the SDK to pick them up.

+Note: Best practice in EC2/Lambda is to use an IAM instance/execution role, in which case you must not specify the `accessKeyId` and `secretAccessKey` options, and leave the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` empty.

 [@OKNoah]:https://github.com/OKNoah
 [aws-sdk]:https://github.com/aws/aws-sdk-js